 People, including children older than 2, should wear a mask in indoor public places if they are:

 - Full vaccinated and in an area with substantial or high transmission

 - Fully vaccinated and with weakened immune systems

 In general, you do not need to wear a mask in outdoor settings.
 In areas with high numbers of COVID-19 cases, consider wearing a mask in crowded outdoor settings and for activities with close contact with others who are not fully vaccinated.

-What happens if I don’t want to follow these safety protocols?
+What happens if I don’t want to follow the Y’s safety protocols?

-Members and participants who fail to comply with new policies and procedures are putting others at risk.
-They may be asked to immediately leave the facility.
-Refusal to comply with these protocols, as stated in the Member Code of Conduct, may result in membership and participation suspension and ultimately termination.
+People who fail to comply with our policies and procedures may be asked to immediately leave the facility or program.
+Refusal to comply with these protocols, as stated in the Member Code of Conduct, may result in suspension or termination of membership or participation.

 What happens if someone at the Y tests positive for COVID-19?

 Per CDC guidelines, the individual can return to the Y once meeting the following criteria:

 - Five (5) days from symptom onset or first positive test result and